The Daily Dose/Friday, January 31, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow gets off easy.
+The Diary of a Nobody – Sparrow is a maniac in the gym.
 Today’s Diary.

 ———